Coaching

 Designing an effective speed-training program - Part 5

-Patrick Beith continues his series of articles on designing an effective speed training programme with a review of the energy and body systems
+Patrick Beith continues his series of articles on designing an effective speed training programme with a review of the energy and body systems.

 Energy System

-1. ATP/CP System (Adenosine TriPhoshate/Creatine Phosphate)
+1. ATP/CP System (Adenosine Triphosphate/Creatine Phosphate)

 2. The Anaerobic Lactate (Glycolytic) System